rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 To get a specific value from a struct, we can use dot notation.
 If we wanted just this user’s email address, we can use `user1.email` wherever we want to use this value.
 If the instance is mutable, we can change a value by using the dot notation and assigning into a particular field.
-Listing 5-3 shows how to change the value in the `email` field of a mutable `User` instance:
+[Listing 5-3][Listing-5-3] shows how to change the value in the `email` field of a mutable `User` instance:

 [Listing-5-3]: #Listing-5-3